pixkk/MoonPhaseUtils/README.md

 <img width="2480" height="799" alt="logoofmod" src="https://github.com/user-attachments/assets/e2bf33b8-2993-4631-ab6e-575d62168ac8" />

 # MoonPhaseUtils
-A BepInEx plugin that enhances the moon system by providing visual information about the current moon phase and its attributes directly in the game's HUD.
+A BepInEx mod that enhances the moon system by providing visual information about the current moon phase and its attributes directly in the game's HUD.
 Changes the boring system of constant moon phase.
 It works as server-side and client-side mod.

 Mod page on the Github: https://github.com/pixkk/MoonPhaseUtils